Account Management

 (Optional) Choose Gas Token

-2. Shield — move assets back into Main account (Proxy → Main)
+2. Shield — move assets back into Private account (Public → Private)

-Pick the tokens that are currently in the Proxy.
+Pick the tokens that are currently in the Public.

 Type the amounts (50 % / max shortcuts available).